LEEYOL/DHT11_TM1650/README.md

 For download, please rename the files to TM1650.h and TM1650.cpp.
-Then import the libs in Arduino UNO for exaple with Sketch -> Add File.
+Then import the libs in Arduino UNO for example with Sketch -> Add File.